Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Model Construction

 where $\hat{m}_t$ and $\hat{v}_t$ are the bias-corrected estimates of the first and second moments of the gradient.
-We used the learning rate scheduler \texttt{CosineAnnealingWarmRestarts} \cite{paszke2019pytorchimperativestylehighperformance}, which progressively adjust the learning rate during training as
+We used the learning rate scheduler \texttt{CosineAnnealingWarmRestarts} \cite{paszke2019pytorchimperativestylehighperformance}, which progressively adjusts the learning rate during training as

-where $\alpha_{max}$ is the initial learning rate, $T_{cur}$ is the number of epochs since the last restart, and $T_i$ is the period--or, number of epochs between two warm restart in stochastic gradient descent with warm restart (SDGR) \cite{loshchilov2017sgdrstochasticgradientdescent}.
-Our $T_{i}$ was chosen to be 20 to be initial period, after which every time it is reached, the period is doubled.
+where $\alpha_{\max}$ is the initial learning rate, $T_{\mathrm{cur}}$ is the number of epochs since the last restart, and $T_i$ is the period, i.e., the number of epochs between two warm restarts in stochastic gradient descent with warm restarts (SGDR)~\cite{loshchilov2017sgdrstochasticgradientdescent}.
+The initial value of $T_i$ was set to 20 epochs, and the period was doubled after each restart.